doughgle/doughgle.github.io/content/explainer/docs-as-code-build-pipeline-explained/index.md

 index.md:108:705 MD047/single-trailing-newline Files should end with a single newline character
 ```

+Unlike spelling and prose feedback, I believe this type of feedback should get out of the write/edit workflow.
+That editing is about clarity of expression and not about markdown formatting.
+One view is that whitespace formatting is a separate commit and can come at the point where multiple authors integrate.
+Alternatively, you could consider running `markdownlint-cli2-fix` on a pre-push git hook.

 The drawback that stands out with `markdownlint-cli2` is the initial investment in configuring the rules.
 Besides that, it rules!

 ### 5 Build Static Site